arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mc-ard-lora/content.md

 ---
-title: 'Connecting the Portenta Max Carrier to The Things Network Using LoRaWAN®'
+title: Connecting the Portenta Max Carrier to The Things Network
-description: 'This tutorial explains how to connect your Portenta Max Carrier to the Things Network(TTN) using the carrier's LoRa® connectivity feature.'
+description: This tutorial explains how to connect your Portenta Max Carrier to the Things Network(TTN) using the carrier's LoRaWAN® module.
-coverImage: assets/
-difficulty: Intermediate
+difficulty: intermediate
 tags:
-  - IoT
+  - iot
-  - LoRa
+  - LoRa®
-author: 'Taddy Chung, José Bagur'
+author: Taddy Chung, José Bagur
 libraries:
   - name: MKRWAN
 hardware: